-The Immune-deficient B-NDG mouse model (NOD-Prkdcscid IL2rgtm1/Bcgen) was independently designed and generated by Biocytogen.
-B-NDG mice are generated by deleting the IL2rg gene from NOD-scid mice with severe immunodeficiency phenotype.
-Lacking mature T cells, B cells or functional NK cells, and displaying cytokine signaling deficiencies, this mouse model has the highest degree of immunodeficiency and thus is most suitable for engraft and growth of human hematopoietic stem cells (HSCs), peripheral blood mononuclear cells (PBMCs) and human tumor cells or tissues.
+Humanized immunodeficient mice offer a versatile model for the assessment of human-based immunotherapies.
+Our team at Biocytogen independently designed and generated the severely immunodeficient B-NDG mouse model (NOD-PrkdcscidIL2rgtm1/Bcgen).
+By deleting the IL2rg gene from the NOD-scid genetic background, the resulting B-NDG mice lack mature T cells, B cells, functional NK cells, and display cytokine signaling deficiencies.
+These collective properties render B-NDG mice with the highest degree of immunodeficiency, making B-NDG mice most suitable for engraftment and growth of human hematopoietic stem cells (HSCs), peripheral blood mononuclear cells (PBMCs), and human tumor cells/tissues.

 Advantages of B-NDG Mice

 - Model currently holds the highest degree of immunodeficiency among all immunodeficiency models

 - Longer lifespan than NOD-scid or NSG mice; 1.5 years on average

 - Minimal to absent rejection of human-derived cells and tissues

 - More efficient for CDX model generation

 - ES and iPS cell research

 - Human infectious disease studies